ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-28-avalanche-effect.md

 In other words, if we change 1 bit from plaintext, 50% of the ciphertext should be changed.
 Why 50%?
 Because, we do not want the attacker can make a comment about the plaintext based on this percentage.
 50% means, they got nothing to guess about plaintext or key itself.
 Thus, they can not put forward an idea about the original bits of the plaintext or key.

-The text below is the cryptography course project report which indicates "avalanche effect" of AES Algorithm.
-All project was coded regarding string-bit conversions.
+The report of Cryptography Course project is below.
+It indicates "avalanche effect" of AES Algorithm.
+All project was coded regarding to string-bit conversions.
 There are not any bit manipulations used for "avalanche effect" calculations.
-Report has the

 To see the project code, please visit: [https://github.com/ZeynepDelalMutlu/aes_diffusion][github]